sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 #### Remove/Remove all

 The logic of removing todos is much more easier.
-We use `hdel` operator to delete one certain todo entity and `del` operator to delete the entire todo hash table.
+We use `hdel` operator to delete one certain todo entity and `del` operator to delete the entire todo map.
 If the operation is successful, write response with `204 No Content` status.

 Here are the code: